-In this section, you can update the latest firmware for your switch, and also get latest version firmware from service Web site.
+In this section, you can update the latest firmware for your switch.
+Korenix provides the latest firmware in Korenix Web site.
 The new firmware may include new features, bug fixes or other software changes.
-We'll also provide the release notes for the update as well.
+We"I also provide the release notes for the update as well.
 For technical viewpoint, we suggest you use the latest firmware before installing the switch to the customer site.

-Note that the system will be automatically rebooted after you finished upgrading new firmware.
-Please remind the attached users before you do this.
+Note: the system will automatically reboot after you finished upgrading new firmware.
+Please remind the attached users before you do that.